Transient Growth in Stochastic Burgers Flows: Discussion and Conclusions

 The effect of the noise was found to depend on the relation between its magnitude {$\sigma^2$} and the ``size'' of the initial data as measured by the initial enstrophy $\Ecal_0$.
 When the noise magnitude is large, the stochastic excitation obscures the intrinsic dynamics and any dependence of the diagnostic quantities \eqref{eq:diag} on $\Ecal_0$ is lost.
 Therefore, the relevant regime is when the noise magnitude is ``modest'' relative to the initial enstrophy $\Ecal_0$, so that the stochastic excitation can be regarded as a ``perturbation'' of the deterministic dynamics.
-We observe that the two quantities $\ebb(\Ecal[u(t)])$ and $\Ecal(\ebb[u(t)])$ provide, respectively, upper and lower bounds on the enstrophy $\Ecal(t)$ in the deterministic case, cf.~\eqref{eq:EEE}, with the bounds becoming tighter as the noise magnitude vanishes (Figure \ref{fig:incsgm}).
-The latter case, with the enstrophy of the expected value of the solution $\Ecal(\ebb[u(t)])$ being lower than the deterministic enstrophy $\Ecal(t)$, can be therefore interpreted in terms of the stochastic excitation having the effect of an increased dissipation of the expected value of the solution.
-As regards the expected value of the enstrophy, we observed in Figure \ref{fig:diagonal}a that in the limit $\Ecal_0 \rightarrow \infty$ the quantity $\max_{t \ge 0} \ebb(\Ecal[u(t)])$ exhibits the same dependence on $\Ecal_0$ as in the deterministic case, i.e., it remains proportional to $\Ecal_0^{3/2}$, even for the noise magnitude increasing proportionally to $\Ecal_0$.
-Thus, this demonstrates that the stochastic excitation {\em does not} amplify the maximum growth of enstrophy as a function of the initial enstrophy $\Ecal_0$.
+We observe that the two quantities $\ebb[\Ecal(u(t))]$ and $\Ecal(\ebb[u(t)])$ provide, respectively, upper and lower bounds on the enstrophy $\Ecal(t)$ in the deterministic case, cf.~\eqref{eq:EEE}, with the bounds becoming tighter as the noise magnitude vanishes (Figure \ref{fig:incsgm}). {The fact that the deterministic enstrophy $\E(t)$ is ``bracketed'' by $\ebb[\Ecal(u(t))]$ and $\Ecal(\ebb[u(t)])$ appears to be a new, though not entirely unexpected, finding.} The latter case, with the enstrophy of the expected value of the solution $\Ecal(\ebb[u(t)])$ being lower than the deterministic enstrophy $\Ecal(t)$, can be therefore interpreted in terms of the stochastic excitation having the effect of an increased dissipation of the expected value of the solution.

+{The non-Gaussian PDFs of the normalized maximum enstrophy $\max_{t \ge 0} \E({u(t,\omega)})$ in Figures \ref{fig:pdf}(a,b) indicate the likelihood of events when larger-than-average enstrophy maxima are achieved, although this property becomes less pronounced as the enstrophy $\E_0$ of the initial condition grows.
+This can be interpreted to mean that as the magnitude of the nonlinear effects increases, the transient evolution becomes less susceptible to stochastic excitation.} {We note that non-Gaussian PDFs of solution derivatives $\partial_x u$ in stochastic Burgers flows were also reported and analyzed in {\cite{cy95a,cy95b,ztg97,gk93}} (since in those studies the PDFs were computed for a different quantity, the actual shapes of the distributions {and their dependence on parameters} were different).}